Adroiti/docs-for-code-review-tools/PHP_CodeSniffer/Generic.CodeAnalysis.AssignmentInCondition.md

 This is a typical code smell and more often than not a comparison was intended.

-Note: this sniff does not detect variable assignments in the conditional part of ternaries!
+Note: this rule does not detect variable assignments in the conditional part of ternaries!

 ## Further Reading